 Step 5: Weighing Up The Cost of Installing Central Air Conditioning

 With the ductwork in place, installing a new AC system in an old house will cost less.
 However, the cost can be higher depending on the brand, size of the unit, and the SEER rating.
-The SEER rating tells you how energy efficient the system is — the higher the rating, the higher-priced the unit will be.
+The SEER rating tells you how energy efficient the system is.
+The higher the rating, the higher-priced the unit will be.
 However, you will reap the additional cost over time with the money you save on lower energy bills.
 If you want additional systems fitted, like a humidifier or air purifier, the price goes up even more.

 Take your time when selecting the type of unit you want.
 While cost is a big consideration, now is the best time to consider other factors such as energy efficiency, additional systems that can improve your home’s indoor air quality, and products that offer convenience, such as a smart thermostat.
 Choosing a good quality HVAC unit is worth the additional cost if it offers a good return on investment in terms of overall comfort and cleaner air.
+You just need to get the air ducts cleaned regularly to maintain them.

 Updating your older home with a modern central air conditioning system means better comfort and can raise the value of your Las Vegas home.
 However, there are two more things to consider before tackling a renovation like this.